MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-P-Requirements-Establishing-Maintaining-Medicare-Billing-Privileges/section-424.518.md

 (vi) Histocompatibility laboratories.

+(vii) Home infusion therapy suppliers.

-(vii) Hospitals, including critical access hospitals, Department of Veterans Affairs hospitals, and other federally owned hospital facilities.
+(viii) Hospitals, including critical access hospitals, Department of Veterans Affairs hospitals, and other federally owned hospital facilities.

-(viii) Health programs operated by an Indian Health Program (as defined in section 4(12) of the Indian Health Care Improvement Act) or an urban Indian organization (as defined in section 4(29) of the Indian Health Care Improvement Act) that receives funding from the Indian Health Service pursuant to Title V of the Indian Health Care Improvement Act.
+(ix) Health programs operated by an Indian Health Program (as defined in section 4(12) of the Indian Health Care Improvement Act) or an urban Indian organization (as defined in section 4(29) of the Indian Health Care Improvement Act) that receives funding from the Indian Health Service pursuant to Title V of the Indian Health Care Improvement Act.

-(ix) Mammography screening centers.
+(x) Mammography screening centers.

-(x) Mass immunization roster billers
+(xi) Mass immunization roster billers

+(xii) Opioid treatment programs (if § 424.67(b)(3)(ii) applies).

-(xi) Organ procurement organizations.
+(xiii) Organ procurement organizations.

-(xii) Pharmacies newly enrolling or revalidating via the CMS-855B application.
+(xiv) Pharmacies newly enrolling or revalidating via the CMS-855B application.

-(xiii) Radiation therapy centers.
+(xv) Radiation therapy centers.

-(xiv) Religious non-medical health care institutions.
+(xvi) Religious non-medical health care institutions.

-(xv) Rural health clinics.
+(xvii) Rural health clinics.

-(xvi) Skilled nursing facilities.
+(xviii) Skilled nursing facilities.

 (2) *Limited screening level: Screening requirements.* When CMS designates a provider or supplier as a “limited” categorical level of risk, the Medicare contractor does all of the following: